Troubleshoot your Microsoft Teams app

 Static tabs not showing up

-There is a known issue where updating an existing bot app with a new or updated static tab will not show that tab change when accessing the app from a 1:1 bot conversation.
+There is a known issue where updating an existing bot app with a new or updated static tab will not show that tab change when accessing the app from a personal chat conversation.
 To see the change, you should test on a new user or test instance, or access the bot from the Apps flyout.

 Can't add my bot